kudobuilder/kudo.dev/content/docs/cli.md

 ### Validating an Operator

 You can use the `package verify` command to check the condition of an operator which returns warnings and errors.
 Warnings are conditions such as a parameter is defined in the params.yaml but is not used a template file.
-Errors on conditions such as a parameter is used in a template file but is not defined in the params.yaml.
+Errors are conditions such as a parameter is used in a template file but is not defined in the params.yaml.
 If there are errors the command exits with a non-zero exit code.

 Examples: